Kamoko32/UKTask/README.md

 - We want to **keep the 2 seconds delay for the requests** - to simulate slow connection problems :)

+- Keeping a clean Git history will be additionally scored.

 # Tasks

 To wrap things up, what we want you to do is: